Tua Tagovailoa Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Matchup vs. New York

-- Tagovailoa averages 4.5 passing yards per game in two matchups against the Jets, 251.0 fewer yards his over/under in Sunday's game.
+- Tagovailoa's 4.5 passing yards per game in two matchups against the Jets are 251.0 fewer yards than his over/under in Sunday's game.

-- Tagovailoa has not thrown for a touchdown against the Jets over that time.
+- Tagovailoa has no touchdown passes against the Jets over that time.

-- This week Tagovailoa will face the NFL's worst pass defense (299.3 yards allowed per game).
+- The Jets are giving up 299.3 passing yards per game this year, the NFL's worst pass defense.

-- The Jets have surrendered 15 touchdowns through the air (1.7 per game).
-They are 17th in the NFL in that category.
+- At 1.7 passing TDs allowed per game, the Jets defense is ranked 17th in the league.

 Recent Performances

-- Tagovailoa tacked on three carries for zero yards while scoring one touchdown in the running game.
+- Tagovailoa added three carries for zero yards while scoring one touchdown in the running game.

-- Tagovailoa has thrown for 363 yards while completing 55.8% of his passes (29-of-52), with zero touchdowns and one interception over his last three outings (121.0 per game).
+- Tagovailoa has 363 passing yards (121.0 ypg) to lead Miami, completing 55.8% of his throws and recording zero touchdown passes with one interception over his last three games.

-- He's also chipped in on the ground, with 10 rushing yards (3.3 ypg) on seven carries with two rushing touchdowns.
+- He's also contributed in the ground game, with 10 rushing yards (3.3 ypg) on seven carries with two rushing touchdowns.

 Tagovailoa's Miami Teammates